Davestar2048/open-rp/README.md

 Wouldn't it be cool if you could run Remote Play from your laptop, desktop, or perhaps your phone?

-shoobyban's original Thanks

 After 2 weeks of hardcore reverse-engineering, now you can!

+shoobyban's original Thanks:

     I would like to thank Dark_AleX for hacking the PSP.
 Without his work, ORP would not be possible.
 I would also like to thank TyRaNiD for psplink and prxtool.
 Using psplink makes this type of work almost painless!
 Thanks to jas0nuk for the essential PRXdecrypter utility.

     Thanks to Greg for the MacBook loan and beer!

     Thanks to MohammadAG for the virtual keyboard idea!

 Controls
 --------